duxweb/dux-refine-docs/en/base/data.md

 }
 ```

-## Edit Data Entry
+## Edit Data

-Data entries are edited using a `POST` request.
-The basic request URL and data format are as follows.
-Upon success, a success message should be returned.
+Edit data is requested using a `POST` request, and the basic request URL and data are as follows.
+Upon success, return a success message.

 ```http
 POST http://example.test/article/{id}